 Leading me to suspect that someday Harry was going to wander off into a Pensieve and not be able to find his way back.

-Well, it now seems that this interpretation was seriously off.
+Well, it now seems that this interpretation was distinctly off.
 Both techniques are valid usages.
 But the first version enables the user to chose what part of the memory is on view, and to exert far greater control over what information is actually conveyed, thereby concealing part of the truth.
 Which, in retrospect, is only what we might expect from Albus.

 • • • •

 But, returning to that penultimate Occlumency session, we were handed yet another piece of screwiness.
 While Harry undoubtedly knew at least one Shield charm which causes a rebound of an attacking spell upon the attacker — for he taught it to the DA — we didn’t know going into this sequence that the one Harry knew was in fact the Protego charm.
-It was suddenly very unlike Rowling’s earlier methods of exposition to spring the use of a new spell on us in the course of the story unless that piece of magic had been previously introduced *by name*.
+And it was suddenly very unlike Rowling’s earlier methods of exposition to spring the use of a new spell on us in the course of the story unless that piece of magic had been previously introduced *by name*.
 Sometimes anything up to a couple of books earlier.

 I guess we ought to have taken this as a warning that Rowling was changing the rules on us and throwing the established concept of “fair play” out the window.
 But at the time it seemed like it could be a bit of possibly relevant screwiness.
 (From this end of the series, this lapse now just looks like yet another cumulative indication of burnout.)

 I also suspect that Ron may have also been at least partially right; Snape was not helping Harry to improve at this skill, even if Harry’s own slacking off was what was primarily at fault.
-Even if Harry does lack the underlying makings of an Occlumens.
+Even if Harry really does lack the underlying makings of an Occlumens.
 Albus confirms Ron’s suspicions when he admits that the lessons were likely to open Harry’s mind further — which is why he hadn’t attempted to teach Harry himself.

-Now I just have to wonder whether this wasn’t simply an admission that Snape was deliberately subverting Harry and leaving him open to Tom’s tampering.
+By this time I just have to wonder whether this wasn’t simply an admission that Snape was deliberately subverting Harry and leaving him open to Tom’s tampering.
 With Albus’s knowledge and approval, too.
 And if you go with one of the Evil!Albus readings, possibly even at his direction.

 If Albus’s Plan B depended upon Tom attempting to lure Harry into the DoM to retrieve the Prophecy record for him — and possibly for Albus to accompany him when he did it — then it definitely appears to have been working.